-To take advantage of our offer, email us at email@example.com anytime within 30-days of your initial registration.
-Include the website, link, or advertisement where you found the better price.
-Once price and source are confirmed, the American Lifeguard Association will instantly refund the difference.
-This offer is in addition to our 30-day satisfaction money back guarantee.
+To take advantage of our offer, simply email us at firstname.lastname@example.org anytime within 30-days of your initial registration.
+Include the website, link, or advertisement where you found a better price.
+Once the lower price and source are confirmed, the American Lifeguard Association will instantly refund the difference.

-If you can answer yes to the following questions about the swimming test, you will pass this portion of the lifeguard certification requirements.
+If you can answer “yes” to the following questions, you will pass the swimming test portion of the lifeguard certification requirements.

 - Front crawl (freestyle) for 100 yards

 - Either the front crawl or the breaststroke for the final 100 yards

 - Can you retrieve a weight from the bottom of the pool within a time limit of 1 minute and 40 seconds?

 Beginning in the water, you must swim for 20 yards using either the front crawl or the breaststroke.
 Then, you must complete a surface dive in order to “rescue” a 10- weight that is 7–10 ft below the surface.
 Once the weight is retrieved, you must swim back to the point where you started (a distance of 20 yards) and get out of the pool without using steps or a ladder.

 - Slide-In Entry